What Is Automated Data Extraction? Guide, Benefits & Tools

 Types of Data for Automated Extraction

 Understandably, the efficiency and complexity of automated data extraction will depend largely on the type of data required to be processed.
-Identifying data structures is a crucial part of choosing the right tools and techniques.
 The main types of data are typically classified as follows:

 Structured Data